jofell/stellar-dev/_ios_sdk/pages/01_project_anatomy.md

 Similarly, if the main project depends on existing iOS 3rd-party libraries, such libraries can be checked if they are supported or can be installed from [cocoapods.org](http://cocoapods.org).

+For example, if the main project depends on the Parse.com's ParseUI library, you can do so by adding the following line inside the `Podfile`:

+{% highlight bash %}
+pod 'ParseUI', '~> 1.1'
+{% endhighlight %}

+You can also add more libraries from cocoapods depending on your application's needs.
+After you've added all libraries you need, you can then invoke the following command from terminal:

+{% highlight bash %}
+$ pod install
+{% endhighlight %}

 ## The Pods Compilation XCode Project